-- Schedule I - drugs that have a high potential for abuse and are not used for accepted medical purposes.
-Drugs such as LSD, heroin, and marijuana fall into this category.
+- Schedule I: Drugs that have a high potential for abuse and are not used for accepted medical purposes.
+Drugs such as LSD, heroin and marijuana fall into this category.

-- Schedule II - drugs that are used for medical purposes but are addictive and subject to a high incidence of abuse.
-Methadone, cocaine, PCP, and methamphetamine are Schedule II drugs.
+- Schedule II: Drugs that are used for medical purposes but are addictive and subject to a high incidence of abuse.
+Methadone, cocaine, PCP and methamphetamine are Schedule II drugs.

-- Schedule IV - drugs that are used for medical purposes but are not considered as addictive or subject to abuse as Schedule III drugs.
-Prescription medications like Xanax, Ativan, and Valium are classified as Schedule IV drugs.
+- Schedule IV: Drugs that are used for medical purposes but are not considered as addictive or subject to abuse as Schedule III drugs.
+Prescription medications like Xanax, Ativan and Valium are classified as Schedule IV drugs.

-- Schedule V - drugs that include drugs contained in over-the-counter medication that pose little - if any - risk for dependency or abuse.
+- Schedule V: Drugs that include drugs contained in over-the-counter medication that pose little, if any, risk for dependency or abuse.

 Arizona State Penalties for Drug Crimes

 In general, Arizona penalties in drug crime cases take into consideration the schedule of drug(s) involved and the circumstances surrounding a case.
 Were firearms involved?
 If drugs were found in your car, was a minor in the car with you?
 In drug trafficking and possession cases, what was the quantity of drugs involved?
 Here, penalties could include prison time and a heavy fine.
 If the amount of drugs involved is over a threshold amount, State prosecutors will likely seek a mandatory prison term.
-Crimes involving the transportation, sale, or distribution of drugs are class-two offenses and carry anywhere from 4 to 10 years in prison upon conviction.
+Crimes involving the transportation, sale, or distribution of drugs are class 2 offenses and carry anywhere from four to 10 years in prison upon conviction.